 Sunset Cinema is a series of free outdoor movies that take place in the plaza outside Vancouver’s Queen Elizabeth Theatre on Wednesday evenings in the summer.

-In 2025 the free outdoor movies take place in the plaza on August 6th, 13th, 20th, and 27th.
+In 2025 the free outdoor movies took place in the plaza on August 6th, 13th, 20th, and 27th.
+Dates for the movies in 2026 are to be confirmed.

 Vancouver’s Sunset Cinema